Gnocchi Cacio e Pepe

 It’s important to avoid overmixing the gnocchi dough.
-Otherwise, you’ll have chewy gnocchi cacio e pepe so keep an eye on the texture.
+Otherwise, you’ll have chewy dish so keep an eye on the texture.

 Rest is best

-Let each batch of cut gnocchi rest on the baking sheet while cutting the rest.
+Let each batch of cut pasta rest on the baking sheet while cutting the rest.

 Save some for later!